verbeemen/NLP--text_generators/README.md

 # NLP - N-Gram Text Generator

 The N-Gram Text Generator is a simple Python script that generates text (words) based on n-grams.
 Basically, it takes **n** characters and chooses the next character according to a probability distribution.
+(See: Markov Chain)

 # How to use?